Patrick-G-Oliver/Patrick-G-Oliver/README.md

 ## Hello 👋

-I'm a fledgling full stack web developer setting out on a journey of exploration in a world of technologies both known and soon-to-be discovered.
+I'm a fledgling, full-stack web developer setting out on a journey of exploration in a world of technologies both known and soon-to-be discovered.

   * I'm currently finishing my studies at Lambda School in the Full Stack Web Development track.
   * I'm working on a personal-project application that allows bread formulae to be scaled with baker's percentage math. 🍞